-[Caveat: The vegetation information contained in this section and is only provisional, based on concepts, not yet validated with field work.]
+[Caveat: The vegetation information contained in this section and is only provisional, based on concepts, not yet validated with field work.\]

 The vegetation groupings described in this section are based on the terrestrial ecological system classification and vegetation associations developed by NatureServe (Comer 2003).
 Terrestrial ecological SYSTEMS are specifically defined as a group of plant community-types called ASSOCIATIONS that tend to [co-]occur within landscapes with similar ecological processes, substrates, and/or environmental gradients.
 Any given system will typically manifest itself in a landscape at intermediate geographic scales of tens-to-thousands of hectares and will persist for 50 or more years.
 A vegetation association is a plant community that is much more specific to a given soil, geology, landform, climate, hydrology, and disturbance history.
 It is the basic unit for vegetation classification and recognized by the US National Vegetation Classification (US FDGC 2008).
 Each association will be named by the diagnostic and often dominant species that occupy the different height strata (tree, sapling, shrub, and herb).
+Within the

-Within the NatureServe Explorer database (NatureServe, 2015), ecological systems are numbered by a Community Ecological System Code (CES) and individual vegetation associations are assigned an identification number called a Community Element Global Code (CEGL).
+NatureServe Explorer database (NatureServe, 2015), ecological systems are numbered by a Community Ecological System Code (CES) and individual vegetation associations are assigned an identification number called a Community Element Global Code (CEGL).

-Additional and more localized vegetation information is provided by the State Natural Heritage Programs of

-Connecticut (Metzler and Barrett 2001), Massachusetts (Swain and Kearsley 2001), New Hampshire (Sperduto and Nichols, 2011), New York (Edinger et al., 2014), and Rhode Island (Enser and Lungren, 2006).
-The Well-drained Lake Plain ecological site is characteristic of the Northeastern Interior Dry-Mesic Oak Forest system(CES202.592).
-The reference community is a mesic Appalachian oak-hickory forest that contains a broad diversity of trees dominated by oaks.
-This forest occurs in uneven-aged stands with canopy gaps formed by storm extremes ranging from windthrows to downbursts to ice-storms.
-Oaks are typically long-lived from 200-400 years.
-Fires are typically suppressed, and otherwise less common in these mesic lake plain environments compared to drier upland environments.
+Additional and more localized vegetation information is provided by the State Natural Heritage Programs of Connecticut (Metzler and Barrett 2001), Massachusetts (Swain and Kearsley 2001), New Hampshire (Sperduto and Nichols, 2011), New York (Edinger et al., 2014), and Rhode Island (Enser and Lungren, 2006).

+The Dry Till Uplands ecological site is characteristic of the Central Appalachian Dry Oak-Pine Forest system (CES202.591), the Northeastern Interior Dry-Mesic Oak Forest system (CES202.592 and the Northern Atlantic Coastal Plain Dry Oak-Hardwood Forest (CES203.475).
+The Representative plant communities are typically dominated by a mixture of dry-site oak and pine species with a udertory of ericaceous heath plants.
+Natural disturbances include climate extremes such as, excessive droughts, or storm activity ranging from windthrows to downbursts to ice-storms.
+Excessive deer browse may be an issue.
+Wildfires do happen but are largely suppressed.
+Other agents-of-change include land conversions and fragmentation by agricultural, development and logging.
+In disturbed sites, invasive plants can include multiflora rose (Rosa multiflora).

-[Caveat] The information presented is representative of very complex vegetation communities.
+[\Caveat] The information presented is representative of very complex vegetation communities.
 Key indicator plants and ecological processes are described to help inform land management decisions.
 Plant communities will differ across the MLRA because of the naturally occurring variability in weather, soils, and geography.
 The reference plant community is not necessarily the management goal.
 The drafts of species lists are merely representative and are not botanical descriptions of all species occurring, or potentially occurring, on this site.
 They are not intended to cover every situation or the full range of conditions, species, and responses for the site.